reeddunkle/Hacker_News_Article_Topics/notes/notes.md

 I am set on trying to use the [LDA](https://pythonhosted.org/lda/index.html) library that Dan had showed me.
 It promises to accomplish a lot, and seems to only require that I clean the text.
 The text needs to be coerced into a structure called a document-term matrix, but I'll get to that later...

-Rachel looks around the NLTK for ideas, and suggests their collocation models.
+Rachel looks around the NLTK for ideas, and suggests trying its collocation models.

 June 15, 2016